pkivolowitz/asm_book/README.md

 ## A Lot of Names

-As commendable as the ARM designs are, ARM's naming conventions for their Intellectual Properties are that horrid.
+As commendable as the ARM designs are, ARM's naming conventions for their Intellectual Properties are horrid.
 In this book, AARCH64 and ARM V8 are taken to be synonyms for the 64 bit ARM Instruction Set Architecture (ISA).

 ## Section 1 - Bridging from C / C++ to Assembly Language